Jake Schneider

 Basics

-• Price: €12 per person for a public tour.
-Group and private tours also available by request
+• Price: €15 per person for a public tour.
+Group and private tours are also available by request and cost €200 total for the standard tour up to 25 people, or can be customized to your group’s interests and needs.

-• Meeting point: Rosa-Luxemburg-Platz, Berlin (near the U2 subway entrance)
+• Meeting point: Rosa-Luxemburg-Platz, Berlin

-• Duration: Roughly two hours
+• Duration: Roughly two and a half hours (varies a bit from group to group)

 Dates